 Reviewer trap: if the taxpayer has $250 of mutual-fund foreign tax AND $50 of foreign tax withheld on a paid foreign consulting gig (general category), the election is unavailable because not all foreign tax is from passive payee-statement income.
 File Form 1116 (one for passive, one for general).

-Why it usually helps: the General basket typically has more limitation headroom because it includes the taxpayer's foreign wages (which generate a large numerator) but the foreign tax on those wages may already exceed the wage-only limitation.
+The General basket typically has more limitation headroom because it includes the taxpayer's foreign wages (which generate a large numerator) but the foreign tax on those wages may already exceed the wage-only limitation.
 Kicking high-taxed passive items into General can absorb existing General-basket excess.

 This is sophisticated territory.
 Defer to a corporate/international skill or to a credentialed international practitioner.
 This skill flags GILTI exposure and computes the individual-level Form 1116 GILTI basket only at the most basic level.